Marah oregana: Seeds and germination

 Seeds of the coastal manroot are large, hard, and smooth.
 Unlike the bullet-shaped seeds of other Marah species, coastal manroot seeds are more flattened and disc-like.
 Fruit usually hold 4 or more seeds.
 Seeds have an intriguing germination process.
 The initial shoot emerges from the seed and grows downward into the earth.
 This shoot then splits, one part beginning to swell and form the tuber, while the second part grows back to the surface and becomes the vine.

 The seeds may be fatally poisonous.

-Habits
+Habitats

 Coastal manroot grows most vigorously by streams or in washes but can also be successful in dryer areas, at elevations up to 1600 metres.
 It will tolerate a variety of soil types and acidities, but it requires at least seasonally moist soil.
 Vines can grow in full-sun to heavily shaded conditions.
 In mild areas of its range where year-round moisture is available, vines are perennial.
 In cold winter areas, vines die back in fall.
 In areas with seasonal wetness, vines emerge at the beginning of the wet season and die back completely in the dry season.